-If you leave Network PlatinumPlus, it may take time before your membership ends and your new Medicare coverage goes into effect.
-(See Section 2 for information on when your new coverage begins.)
-During this time, you must continue to get your medical care through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care through our plan.

-• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our in-network providers to receive medical care. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Network PlatinumPlus must end your membership in the plan in certain situations
+SECTION 5 Network PlatinumPremier must end your membership in the plan in certain situations